The Beth Lists

 Main Street Diner in Chelsea, OK

-This tiny diner north of Tulsa was here 3 decades before Route 66 was completed.
+This tiny diner in a small town north of Tulsa, opened 3 decades before Route 66 was completed.

 Picture